eunomia-bpf/eunomia-bpf/README.md

 sudo ./ecli run https://eunomia-bpf.github.io/eunomia-bpf/sigsnoop/app.wasm
 ```

-You can also generate a WASM program template for eBPF or build WASM module with `eunomia-cc` container:
+You can also generate a WASM program template for eBPF or build WASM module with `compiler` container:

 ```shell
 docker run -it -v `pwd`/:/src/ yunwei37/ebpm:latest gen-wasm-skel # generate WASM app template for eBPF